Specialty Coverage

 • • C-section (planned)

-Even for emergency maternity coverage, most plans have trimester restrictions:
+Even for emergency maternity coverage, most plans have strict trimester restrictions.
+These rules determine whether any pregnancy-related claim will be covered:

 US Maternity Costs Without Insurance